 Below are some suggestions to help you make the most of your experience at the trade show.

-TIP #1: Walk around the show and make a list of all the potential items you have an interest in purchasing before buying any.
-They may be available from more than one vendor and then you can compare the prices between the two and buy the less expensive one.
+TIP #1: Walk around the show and make a note of all the potential items you have an interest in purchasing before buying any.
+Some may be available from more than one vendor and then you can compare the prices between the two and buy the less expensive one.

-TIP #2: Despite TIP #1, if you see something you really want, especially if it’s rare, recognize that if you don’t buy it right away that it might be gone by the time you get back!
+TIP #2: If you see something you really want, especially if it’s rare, recognize that if you don’t buy it right away, it might be gone by the time you get back!

-TIP #4: If you want some of the more rare items make sure you get there a bit before 11:00 am.
-There is usually a long line-up to get in for the first hour of the show, but it’s worth waiting in if you are looking for a specific item.
+TIP #4: If you want some of the rarer items, make sure you get there a bit before 11:00 am.
+There is usually a long line-up to get in for the first hour of the show, but it can worth waiting if you are looking for a specific item.

 Other Information

 Click the Vancouver Comic and Toy Show‘s website for more information about the event.
-To follow the event on social media, check out its Instagram and Facebook accounts.
+Visit the Ticketleader.ca website for tickets.
+There is also a Vancouver Comic Show Facebook page and Instagram page.

 Other Lower Mainland events you might find interesting include the following:

-For a list of other events at other times of the year, check out our Festivals & Events Calendar.
+Check out our Festivals & Events Calendar for a list of other events at other times of the year.